monowai/flockdata.org/README.md

 auditbucket  - Information Profiling Service
 ===========

-Welcome to AuditBucket.
-This project represents an exploration into alternative information systems and the technologies that support them with a view to how they could be put to work in a service/api-oriented world that can be mapped on to business processes.

-AuditBucket(AB) enables you to track incoming information, find it via a search engine, compare versions over time, and explore it as a network graph to find connections in your information.

-The end results is that people can leverage sophisticated search capabilities on to latest available business information then explore it's evolution independently of your transaction processing systems.
-Kind of like real-time data warehousing for sales and a graph for the marketing department to mine.

-AB leans on the brilliant work being done by the open-source community.
-The open source projects we have selected represent the cutting edge in information management techniques.
-AB will enable you to evaluate big data and look at information in new and exciting ways for very little effort - particularly given the range of technologies that AB ties together.

 ## Executive Summary
 Track, Find, Kompare and Explore

 Information is power.
-We are producing information now faster now that at any time in history.
+We are producing information now faster than at any time in history.
 Examining patterns in information can offer significant business value and insight.
-AuditBucket offers a straightforward generic way to classify and track information.
+AuditBucket offers a straightforward data agnostic way to classify and track information from any computer system.

-Auditing (tracking changes to data) is often seen as a low value "we'll get to it later" afterthought in a lot of systems.
-Applications are concerned with with processing information rather than tracking the history of information, perhaps with the exception of "who last changed this" at best.
+Auditing (tracking changes to data) is often seen as a low value "we'll get to it later" afterthought in most computer systems, until it's too late.
+Applications are concerned and optimized to process information rather than track the history of changing information.
+Often at best they can answer you "who last changed this?".
 This is not enough when forensic levels of anlaysis are required.
-Not auditing data can expose organizations to unnecessary risk and regulatory penalties.
+Not auditing actionable data can expose organizations to unnecessary risk and financial penalties, perhaps even make your organisation appear to be less than "open and co-operative" with regulators.

 AuditBucket looks at the problem as a document-oriented information management challenge.
 Tracking changes to information across your many applications offers a view of what is going on at the information interface of your business.

 AuditBucket does not change your data in anyway.
 It enriches it leaving you free to explore and enhance with excellent query tools such as [Kibana](http://www.elasticsearch.org/overview/kibana/), [Linkurious](http://linkurio.us/) , [Keylines](http://keylines.com/) and of course your own information technology systems.
 AB simply organises your documents into a consistent way for exploration and search without imposing or requiring your existing information technology systems to change.

-Typically archival projects are run to get eliminate "old" data from transaction systems.
-AuditBucket enables this insight to be preserved and explored in new and exciting ways while freeing up your transactional systems to do what they do best - perform.
+Typically archival projects are run to eliminate "old" data from transaction systems which can compound problems and introduce on-going costs.
+AuditBucket enables insight to be preserved and explored in innovative ways, freeing up your transactional systems to do what they do best - perform.

+## Still with us?
+This project represents an exploration into alternative information systems and the technologies that support them with a view to how they could be put to work in a service/api-oriented world that can be mapped on to business processes.

+AuditBucket(AB) enables you to track incoming information, find it via a search engine, compare versions over time, and explore it as a network graph to find connections in your information.

+The end results are that people can leverage sophisticated search capabilities on to latest available business information then explore it's evolution independently of your transaction processing systems.
+Kind of like real-time data warehousing for sales and a graph for the marketing department to mine.

+AB leans on the brilliant work being done by the open-source community.
+The open source projects we have selected represent the cutting edge in information management techniques.
+AB will enable you to evaluate big data and look at information in new and exciting ways for very little effort - particularly given the range of technologies that AB ties together.

 ## Licensing
 AuditBucket is an open source product.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the team](http://auditbucket.com/contact-auditbucket/).
 Talk to us about clustering as there may be costs involved.

 ## Working with us
 More details?
 Stuck?
 Integration assistance?
-Just want to get started at the [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890)?
+General consulting?
+Want to get started at the [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890)?

 Drop us a line over at [auditbucket.com](http://auditbucket.com/contact-auditbucket/) and we'd be happy to share experiences.
 Usual social media channels also apply.